isaacto/cronrepo/README.md

 In Unix conventions, periodic tasks are invoked by cron jobs.
 These jobs are normally configured by the user interactively.
-When building a complex system that contains code that needs to be executed periodically, one usually needs to configure related cron jobs and to ensure that they are installed exactly at the moment when the repository gets deployed.
-This gets cumbersome and error-prone.
+When building a complex system that contains code that needs to be executed periodically, one usually needs to configure many related cron jobs and to ensure that they are installed exactly at the moment when the repository gets deployed.
+This is cumbersome and error-prone.

 The cronrepo system eases that pain.